Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Improved Facial Aesthetics: Orthodontic therapy can address imbalances and create more facial harmony.

-Increased Self-Esteem: A perfectly aligned smile does wonders for a person’s confidence and social relationships.
+Increased Self-Esteem: A perfectly aligned smile works wonders for a person’s confidence and social relationships.

 Improved Function: Straight teeth and a well-aligned bite make eating, speaking, and biting easier.